unicef/publicgoods-toolkit/introduction.md

 [ Do we want to mention goal-setting and strategic approaches here? ]

-## A Brief History of Open Source Collaboration
+## A Brief History of Open-Source Collaboration

 Software has always been shared.
 Few significant software development efforts have ever been solo acts.
 Early programmers tended to be